synacktiv/gh-hijack-runner/README.md

 A python script to create a fake GitHub runner and hijack pipeline jobs to leak CI/CD secrets.

+Discover more details in the following blogpost: https://www.synacktiv.com/publications/hijacking-github-runners-to-compromise-a-github-organization

 ## Exploitation

 If you can obtain a registration token or achieve remote code execution on a self-hosted GitHub runner, you can either create or take over a GitHub runner.
-This will enable you to access all the secrets passed to that runner.
+This will allow you to access all the secrets passed to that runner.

-Using a registration token, you can register a runner labeled `ubuntu-latest`, gaining access to jobs originally intended for GitHub-provisioned runners.
+Using a registration token, you can register a runner labelled `ubuntu-latest`, gaining access to jobs originally intended for GitHub-provisioned runners.
 This allows you to compromise any workflow using this method.

 ```shell
 $ gh-hijack-runner.py --registration-token AOTAA3QWE1A5QB6JFECOKQDGEVOVC --url https://github.com/syncicd/CICD --labels ubuntu-latest